Raffaele de Ferrari

 Marquis Raffaele Luigi De Ferrari, Prince of Lucedio, Duke of Galliera (6 July 1803 – 23 November 1876) was an Italian philanthropist and politician.

 Raffaele was born at Genoa from an aristocratic family, the third child of Andrea de Ferrari and Livia Pallavicino.
-His father died in January of 1828 when Raffaele was twenty years old and he inherited the family estate.
+His father died in January 1828 when Raffaele was twenty years old and he inherited the family estate.
 He was a senator of the Kingdom of Sardinia and had the title of Duke of Galliera from 18 September 1838 at the behest of Pope Gregory XVI.
 The title was recognized by King Charles Albert of Sardinia on 18 July 1843, he was also created Prince of Lucedio.

 Raffaele made his economic fortune in Paris, where he lived most of the time.

 Marriage and family

 He married in 1828 to Maria Brignole-Sale (1811–1888), daughter of Marquis Antoine Brignole-Sale and Marquise Arthemisa Negrone, of Genoa.